Women's Super League: Players

 In the first season of the WSL clubs were subject to a squad cap of 20 players.
 This proved unpopular with both managers and players.
 Ahead of the 2012 season, the rule was reviewed and the cap increased to 23 players.
 Players from outside the European Union, like their male counterparts, are subject to Home Office work permit regulations.

 The FA said in April 2012 that the salary rule of allowing only four players per team to earn over £20,000 and that all clubs are paid £70,000 per season from a Club Development Fund should limit any financial "imbalance" between clubs.
 However, the introduction of a genuine salary cap remained under consideration for 2013 and beyond.
 Doncaster manager John Buckley revealed that his club lost Rachel Williams and other players to Birmingham City because he was working to a budget eight times smaller than that enjoyed by Birmingham.

 When the 2012 WPS season was cancelled in the United States, Lincoln Ladies manager Glen Harris said that the next destination of that league's British players would be decided by "pounds, shillings and pence."
 Ultimately Kelly Smith, Alex Scott and Gemma Davison all joined Arsenal, while Ifeoma Dieke and Anita Asante joined the Swedish Damallsvenskan in preference to the WSL.

+On 20 May 2023, Reading manager Kelly Chambers noted that the team — the only WSL club not affiliated with a men's Premier League club – struggled to compete with a smaller budget for wages than women's sides with Premier League backing.
+She cited the £250,000 fee paid by Tottenham Hotspur for Bethany England, while some Reading staff were required to work multiple roles from lack of investment by its affiliated men's side in the EFL Championship.

 Champions

 By season

 Teams in just bold indicate doubles with the Women's FA Cup.
-Teams in bold and in italics indicate trebles with the Women's FA Cup and FA Women's League Cup.
+Teams in bold and in italics indicate trebles with the Women's FA Cup and Women's League Cup.